Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "I’m glad to see you listened!"

-"So...run us through in your words what this is all about," Steve challenged him.
+"So... run us through in your words what this is all about," Steve challenged him.
 Daniel nodded and figuratively ran a finger through his mental filing to pull out the card he needed.

 "At the core, our disagreement is over whether or not our intervention with the Ten’Gewek should have ended once they were safe and protected.
-As everyone knows, I’ve been involved in actively educating them and introducing them to...well, everything.
+As everyone knows, I’ve been involved in actively educating them and introducing them to... well, everything.
 The galaxy, the species in it, the nature of the war that almost killed them and so on.

-"My critics," he continued, and gave a small bow toward Bailey and Hills, "have raised many different objections, ranging from accusations of imperialism or even slavery, to the more...mm...*staid* suggestion that if we must interact with the Ten’Gewek at all, it should be calculated to interfere with their development as little as possible, and that my approach has simply been too aggressive."
+"My critics," he continued, and gave a small bow toward Bailey and Hills, "have raised many different objections, ranging from accusations of imperialism or even slavery, to the more... mm...*staid* suggestion that if we must interact with the Ten’Gewek at all, it should be calculated to interfere with their development as little as possible, and that my approach has simply been too aggressive."

 Steven nodded and consulted his prompt cards.
-"Now...you’ve said yourself that most of the objections you’ve heard are things you’ve worried about yourself."
+"Now... you’ve said yourself that most of the objections you’ve heard are things you’ve worried about yourself."

 "That’s right."